Robert Rodriguez: Appearances

-Rodriguez has a chapter giving advice in Tim Ferriss's book Tools of Titans.
+Rodriguez has a chapter giving advice in Tim Ferriss's 2016 book Tools of Titans.

 Personal life

-Rodriguez announced in April 2006 that he and his wife Elizabeth Avellán, with whom he had five children with, had separated after 16 years of marriage.
+Rodriguez announced in April 2006 that he and his Venezuelan and American wife Elizabeth Avellán, with whom he had five children, had separated after 16 years of marriage.

 He reportedly had a "dalliance" with actress Rose McGowan during the shooting of Grindhouse.
 In October 2007, Elle Magazine revealed that Rodriguez had cast McGowan in the title role in his remake of Barbarella.
-After some reports of their breaking up and being together again, they split up in October 2009.
+They split up in October 2009.

 In October 2010, he walked Alexa Vega (Carmen Cortez in Spy Kids series) down the aisle at her wedding to producer Sean Covel.

 In March 2014, Rodriguez showed his collection of Frank Frazetta original paintings in Austin, Texas, during the SXSW festival.

 Style

 Rodriguez not only has the credits of producing, directing and writing his films, he also frequently serves as editor, director of photography, camera operator, steadicam operator, composer, production designer, visual effects supervisor, and sound editor on his films.
 This has earned him the nickname of "the one-man film crew".
 He abbreviates his numerous roles in his film credits; Once Upon a Time in Mexico, for instance, is "shot, chopped, and scored by Robert Rodriguez", and Sin City is "shot and cut by Robert Rodriguez".

 He calls his style of making movies "Mariachi-style" (in reference to his first feature film El Mariachi) in which (according to the back cover of his book Rebel Without a Crew) "Creativity, not money, is used to solve problems."
 He prefers to work at night, spending his day-time hours with his kids, when they're home, and says that he believes many creative people are "night people".

-In his book The DV Rebel's Guide, Stu Maschwitz coined the term "Robert Rodriguez list", i.e. the filmmaker compiling a list of things they have access to like cool cars, apartments, horses, samurai swords and so on, and then writing the screenplay based on that list.
+In his 2006 book The DV Rebel's Guide, Stu Maschwitz coined the term "Robert Rodriguez list", i.e. the filmmaker compiling a list of things they have access to like cool cars, apartments, horses, samurai swords and so on, and then writing the screenplay based on that list.

 Rodriguez wrote a blurb for the book that stated:

 I'd been wanting to write a book for the new breed of digital filmmakers, but now I don't have to.
 My pal and fellow movie maker Stu Maschwitz has compressed years of experience into this thorough guide.
 Don't make a movie without reading this book!